 There are also certain important long-term advantages an NGO may gain upon registration, which it could otherwise not take advantage of.
 Ideally, due to obligations required of a registered NGO, the registration process itself can lead to the development of systematic thinking and functioning of an NGO's management.

 Registration is essentially a national process

 The "registration" of an NGO is essentially a national process.
 A group can be set up as a legal entity - as an NGO - only within a country where it is located.
 National NGO laws usually designate local government departments or agencies for this process, different from those that businesses have to use to obtain a license to operate.

 Even if an NGO plans to carry out international activities, in different countries, it is bound by the specific national NGO laws of the country where its headquarters or secretariat is located, or where most of its fund-raising is done.
-This, in some countries, could also means that most, if not all directors of the board or staff members have to be citizens of the country where the registration is being done.
+In some countries, laws restrict the membership in an NGO's board to citizens of the country where the registration is being done.

 In fact there is no centralized process of "international" registration.
 Many United Nations agencies have their own system of allowing NGOs to register with them to undertake activities under a "consultative status," which allows NGOs to contribute to the programes and projects of that UN agencies.
-But this consultative status process itself requires that an NGO is registered nationally (besides other requirements)
+But this consultative status is limited to the particular UN Agency, and the registration process itself requires that an NGO is registered nationally (besides other requirements).

 What are benefits of registering an NGO?

 Registered NGOs obtain legal status in order to enable them to interact at the official level, and among donors and other organizations.
 Members are able to represent the organization, the NGO can open a bank account in the name of the organization, or sign contracts in the name of the organization.
 A registered NGO can also qualify for financial assistance from government agencies and local, national and international donors.